Blue (2002 film)

 Blue is a 2002 Japanese romantic drama directed by Hiroshi Ando based on the manga of the same name by Kiriko Nananan.
 The film stars Mikako Ichikawa as Kayako Kirishima and Manami Konishi as Masami Endo.
 The film was first shown at the Toronto International Film Festival in 2002, and was released in Japanese theaters in 2003.

 The film is about two teenage girls, Kayako Kirishima and Masami Endō, who find their friendship turning into something more.

 Plot

 Kayako Kirishima, in her third year at a high school, feels a sense of isolation in school life and vague admiration and uneasiness about the future.
+Living in a small coastal town, she feels there is not much going on.
 One day she makes friends with Endō, who is isolated from her surroundings because she remained in the same class for another year.
-Kayako is strongly attracted by Endō, who shows her a world that she didn't know.
+Kayako and Endō start to hang out more and more after school, eventually developing a bond throughout the year.

+One day Kayako and Endō meet up at a beach and Endō notices that Kayako is acting weird.
+Kayako reveals to Endō that she likes her, and then proceeds to walk away but stops when Endō confirms with her what she means by "like."
+Kayako falls to her knees crying, but Endō comforts her with a kiss, and they spend the evening together.
+Later that night Endō reveals to Kayako that she had an abortion the year prior.

+One day in school Kayako is informed by a friend that Endō was drunk one day last year while they were out and she met a married man, who she didn't know was married.
+The relationship ended after he got her pregnant.
+The friend also informs Kayako that Endō is on a trip because she got a call from that man recently, and learning that he and his wife had split up, goes to meet him.

+Kayako meets Endō when she returns from her trip and questions her about who she was seeing, but Endō doesn't tell her the truth and simply says she was with some middle school friends.
+Kayako knows the truth and asks again, but Endō simply says that Kayako won't know who they are and gives her some grapes she bought.
+Kayako leaves angrily and the grapes are tossed in the trash.
+The following day Kayako refuses to answer the calls from Endō and instead grabs the grapes from the trash and starts painting.
+In school she continues to give Endō the cold shoulder.